ahstn/trading-algo-playground/README.md

 This is a partial publication of a private repo.
 As such doesn't include live strategies or other sensitive information.

+For your own use, considering forking this into a private repository to add your own strategies and secrets.

 Whilst it may contain references from non-public code, I'll attempt to keep this to a minimum and keep this repository up to date.

 This repository contains the setup and configuration for two "systems":